cliffhall/Fismo/docs/index.md

 Each user's progress through a Fismo Machine is recorded and can be queried publicly by anyone.
 Hmm, _Proof of Quest Protocol?_ 🤔

-State transitions can be gated by the tokens a user holds, places the've been, or any other  accessible stored or derivable value.
+State transitions can be gated by the tokens a user holds, places the've been, or any other accessible value, be it stored or derived.
 Likewise, new values could be stored or tokens transferred to a user when they take some action or arrive at some waypoint.

 #### But wait, there's more...
 * 💥 Cheaply clone Fismo on Ethereum or deploy to any EVM